abdelrahman-elyan/ssd-vuln-nodejs-dast-sast/README.md

 - **Re-testing:** Rerunning Postman payloads resulted in `403 Forbidden` or sanitized output.
 - **Semgrep Check:** Custom rules no longer flag the fixed code segments.

----

-## 📄 Documentation
-For a detailed technical walkthrough, including screenshots, code snippets, and analysis, please refer to the **Security_Project_Report.pdf** included in this repository.

----
-*Created for Secure Software Development Course - Fall 2025*